Party in night clubs

 Indulge in some street food

-Calcutta is famous for its amazing food: tandoori, continental, Indian, all of it, but its speciality is the street food: Puchka, the Bengali version of Bombay's pani puri and Delhi's gol gappa, is a fried hollow cupcake filled with potato, grams, and spicy tamarind water.
+Calcutta is famous for its amazing food: tandoori, continental, Indian, all of it, but its speciality is the street food: Puchka, the Bengali version of Bombay's pani puri and Delhi's gol gappa, is a fried hollow dough ball filled with potato, grams, and spicy tamarind water.
 You can't miss it when in Calcutta.
 You have many variations of it.
 Puchka with dahi (yoghurt), puchka with water and puchka with sweet water.
 What's common to all is that they have a basic potato filling.
 Then there are the chaats: the jhalmuri, the hing kachori and sweets.
 Another street-food favourite is the biryani (rice with meat and spices), which is completely different from its other cousins, the Hyderabadi and Lucknowi biryanis.
-If you are a food freak, and like biryani, you cannot afford to miss the Calcutta biryani.
+If you are a food freak you cannot afford to miss the Calcutta biryani.
 What makes it unique is that it has potatoes as well as meat.
 It caters to various palettes, so to say, ranging from the extremely rich, oily ones, to the less spicy ones for the health-conscious people.

 Deep Dasgupta is a former India wicketkeeper.
 As told to Sidharth Monga